Anishaagupta/anishaagupta/README.md

 ```
 ```
-Note: This data is only till now.
+Note: This data is only till 29 Aug 2020.
 ```